x24-byte/CPSC5616CS_ML/Assignment4/README.md

 # K-means Clustering for Image Compression

 ## 1. Overview
 This project is my fourth assignment for the Machine Learning course.
 In this project, it presents an exploration of the K-means clustering algorithm, a fundamental unsupervised learning technique.
-Our focus is on applying K-means to a practical problem: image compression.
 Through this project we can gain insights into both the theory and application of K-means, starting from basic principles to implementing the algorithm for reducing image color depth, thereby compressing the image.

 ## 2. Getting Started
 Packages: